delta/codecharacter-simulator-2019/README.md

     // Villager is currently attacking another actor ATTACK,
-    // Villager is currently moving to attack another actor PURSUIT,
+    // Villager is currently moving to attack another actor MINE,
-    // Villager is currently mining resources
-    MINE,
-    // Villager is currently moving to build target MOVE_TO_BUILD,
+    // Villager is currently moving to build target BUILD,
-    // Villager is currently building a factory
-    BUILD,
     // Villager is dead
     DEAD